jweygandt/ofd-wearos-digital-watchface/README.md

   * 4 for icon only, generally tap-to-launch
     * app and contacts shortcuts
   * 1 large multi-line text, 4 lines
-    * calendar, using the OFDCalendar (still a work in progress)
+    * calendar, using the OFDCalendar
   * 2 range
     * Steps and AQI
   * 1 large full image background